koto-moya/Stochastic-Gradient-Descent/README.md

 Apply backwards to the loss
 Then check the grad on the params

-> damn Pytorch takes care of everything for you
+> damn PyTorch takes care of everything for you

 ### Step 5: Step up the weights